ansible/ansible/docs/docsite/rst/user_guide/get_started_inventory.rst

 #.
 Open a terminal window on your control node.
 #.
 Create a new inventory file named ``inventory.yaml`` in any directory and open it for editing.
 #.
-Add a new group for your hosts then specify the IP address or FQDN of each managed node with the ``ansible_host`` field.
+Add a new group for your hosts then specify the IP address or fully qualified domain name (FQDN) of each managed node with the ``ansible_host`` field.
    The following example adds the IP addresses of three virtual machines in KVM:

    .. literalinclude:: yaml/inventory_example_vms.yaml